lino-framework/book/docs/dev/custom_actions.rst

             # do something...

+In above case (and in some real cases) it might look tedious and redundant to define an action class and then instantiate it on the model.
+But in general we recommend this more verbose approach.
+We use the primitive approach (just a method on the model) only in very simple cases.

-The difference becomes visible e.g. when you have several similar actions and want them to inherit from a common base class.
+The advantages become visible e.g. when you have several similar actions and want them to inherit from a common base class.
+Or we can reuse a same action class on different models (most standard actions like :class:`lino.core.actions.ShowInsert` do this).
+Or we have actions where we use instances of a same class with different instance values (e.g. the :class:`lino.core.actions.ShowSlaveTable` action).
+Also an explicit separate class it is syntactically more readable.

 Example project